What is a patient registry?+ -

 How do I create my account in the BCM Registry?+ -

-If you choose to participate or have your child to participate, you will need to create a username and password and provide an email address.
+If you choose to participate or have your child to participate, you will find a username generated by the system, you will create a password and provide an email address.
 Once your email address is confirmed, you will be guided through the registration process to:

 - Give your consent for participation in the Registry;

 - Select your doctor.
 You can choose from a list of already-registered doctors or provide contact details if your doctor is not listed;